 Let's take a step back and see why the IT industry got so excited about moving things to the software layer.
 Marc Andreesen's famous quote, "Software is eating the world," is an excellent summary of what has happened in the past 15 years.

-Traditionally, we had lots of specialized hardware in data centers: storage appliances, fibre channel networking for storage, ethernet for data traffic, load balancer appliances, firewall appliances, and so on.
+Traditional storage consisted of having lots of specialized hardware in data centers: storage appliances, fibre channel networking for storage, ethernet for data traffic, load balancer appliances, firewall appliances, and so on.
 Each was tuned for its specific purpose with custom hardware components, such as RAID controllers or expensive fibre channel switches.

-However, over the last 10-15 years, many standard hardware components became fast and cheap: x86 CPUs are fast and have many cores, ethernet runs at 100GBit, and more, and flash storage became an affordable mainstream.
+However, over the last 10-15 years, many standard hardware components became fast and cheap:

 The same server can also be a web server, an HTTP load balancer, a storage server, or a compute node - it all depends on the software You install on the server.
-Even better, you can switch the role of a server from one day to the next just by putting new software on it, and then your web server might turn into a storage server because your workloads changed.
+Even better, you can switch the role of a server from one day to the next just by putting new software on it, and then your web server might turn into a storage server because your workloads have changed.

 Google has demonstrated how to take advantage of a fully software-defined infrastructure, both in terms of massive scale and cost-efficiency.
 The benefits of software-defined storage (and other software-defined infrastructure) are the following: